finmoorhouse/fin/src/projects/longtermism.md

 The site includes an [introduction](https://longtermism.com/introduction) essay, an [FAQ](https://longtermism.com/faq), a list of [resources](https://longtermism.com/resources) to learn more, and a list of [ways to get involved](https://longtermism.com/get-involved).

 There's still a lot of work to do to make it anything like complete, so I aim to update it soon.
 In the meantime, I'd really value constructive feedback about this project — if you spot a mistake, disagree with a point, think I missed something obvious, or have any ideas for making the site better, [I'd love to hear from you](https://www.finmoorhouse.com/contact/).

+I also wrote an [introductory essay about longtermism for effectivealtruism.org](https://www.effectivealtruism.org/articles/longtermism).